-The button "test amplitude" opens a window with reported seismic data and the graphic of the amplitude logarithm compared to the offset for both the two indicated frequencies in fields "Min & max frequencies" on panel "Step#2: calculate attenuation curve".
+The "test amplitude" button opens a window with the seismic traces and the plots of the logarithm of the amplitude as a function of the offset for the two frequencies in the fields "Min & max frequencies" of the panel "STEP#2: calculate attenuation curve".

-Depending on the "geometric correction" being active (on) or inactive (off), two different windows will display.
+Depending on the "geometric correction" being active (on) or inactive (off), two different windows will show up.